yuwei0922/Digital-Photogrammetry/README.md

-# WHURS-PDP
+# Digital Photogrammetry
- Practices of Digital Photogrammetry in Wuhan University
+ A C++ project which implements dense matching and TIN interpolation to generate Digital Elevation Models with varying levels of accuracy.
 ## DM
 Dense Matching